-Arvada, Colorado’s eighth largest city, is located just 20 miles from Denver, the state’s capital.
-This town of over 100,000 people still retains its small-town charm while holding its own in the areas of business and commerce.
+Arvada is Colorado’s eighth largest city and is located just 20 miles from Denver, the state’s capital.
+This town of over 100,000 people retains its small-town charm, while holding its own in the areas of business and commerce.

 It’s a growing, vibrant community where quality of life and business success go hand in hand.
 With several venues that bring in thousands of visitors every year and retail space that is still reasonably priced, Arvada may very well be one of the best Denver suburbs in which to consider doing business.

-Arvada Center is one of the largest multidisciplinary arts venues in the country and one that entertains over 350,000 visitors a year.
-It consists of an outdoor amphitheater, the Main Stage Theater and the Black Box Theater, as well as art galleries and museums.
+Arvada Center is one of the largest multidisciplinary arts venues in the country, where over 350,000 visitors are entertained every year.
+It consists of an outdoor amphitheater, the Main Stage Theater, and the Black Box Theater, as well as art galleries and museums.

 This is the play center of Arvada and consists of the premier indoor water park in the Denver metro area.
 In addition, the center has two NHL ice rinks, three full-sized gymnasiums, exercise studios, and a café.